marceln/SuperDelete/README.md

 ### About
 A Windows command-line tool that can be used to delete files and folders with very long paths (longer than MAX_PATH 260 characters).
 It supports paths as long as 32767 characters.
 It works by using extended-length paths and the Unicode versions of the WinApi functions for enumerating and deleting files.
+In addition, it supports bypassing ACL checks for deleting folders if the user has administrative rights on the drive.

 More info about the mechanism can be found in MSDN article [Naming Files, Paths, and Namespaces](https://msdn.microsoft.com/en-us/library/windows/desktop/aa365247(v=vs.85).aspx), in section "Maximum Path Length Limitation".